Optimal curing policy for epidemic spreading over a community network with heterogeneous population: Optimization for Networks with Equitable Partitions

-\fdp{As reported in Tab.~\ref{table:perfhom}), when the solver is applied to Prob.~\ref{prob:twolevel}, we denote the corresponding solution as \texttt{SDPT3 (2D)}.
-For the sake of comparison we have reported also on the optimal solution derived with the same solver when curing rates are optimized per node (Prob ~\ref{prob:immun2}), and we refer to this solution as \texttt{SDPT3}.} The solution is provided on a graph with $m=50$ central nodes and for $c_0=c_1=1$, for increasing values of the terminal community dimension $k$.

-\fdp{We can observe that for the interconnected stars network, in the case of two infection rate levels, \texttt{SDPT3}, ~\texttt{SDPT3 (2D)} and \texttt{Optimal\-Threshold2D} provide similar values.} \so{This result suggests that, in this particular case, there is no advantage to treat each node with different curing policies}: the general solution obtained using \texttt{SDPT3} has same performance as the one generated solving the $2D$ formulation of the problem, i.e., by using \texttt{OptimalThreshold2D} or \texttt{SDPT3} in the $2D$ case.
-We observe also that the immunization rate of terminal nodes \so{appears insensitive to the increase of the terminal communities size $k$, as it can be seen, with a direct computation, in example \ref{subset:example} for the case with $m=1$ and $m=2$}.
+In Tab.~\ref{table:perfhom} we compare the performance of \texttt{OptimalThreshold2D} with an SDP solver, namely the \texttt{SDPT3} solver \cite{SDPT3}.
+The \texttt{SDPT3} solver generates a solution using a primal-dual interior-point algorithm which leverages on the infeasible path-following paradigm.
+As reported in Tab.~\ref{table:perfhom}, when the solver is applied to Prob.~\ref{prob:twolevel}, we denote the corresponding solution as \texttt{SDPT3}~\texttt{(2D)}.
+For the sake of comparison, we have reported also on the optimal solution derived with the same solver when curing rates are optimized per node (Prob ~\ref{prob:immun2}), and we refer to this solution as \texttt{SDPT3}.
+The solution is provided on a graph with $m=m'=50$ and $c_0=c_1=1$, for increasing values of the terminal community dimension $k$.
+We can observe that for the interconnected stars network, in the case of two infection rate levels, \texttt{SDPT3}, ~\texttt{SDPT3}~\texttt{(2D)} and \texttt{Optimal\-Threshold2D} provide similar values.
+This result suggests that, in this particular case, there is no advantage to treat each node with different curing policies: the general solution obtained using \texttt{SDPT3} has \fdpr{similar} performance as the one generated solving the $2D$ formulation of the problem, i.e., by using \texttt{OptimalThreshold2D} or \texttt{SDPT3}~\texttt{(2D)} in the $2D$ case.
+We observe also that the curing rate of terminal nodes appears insensitive to the increase of the terminal communities size $k$, as it can be seen, with a direct computation, in the examples \ref{subset:example} for the case with $m=1$ and $m=2$, respectively.
+In Tab.~\ref{table:perfhet}, same performance evaluation has been reported for the same sample graph and \rev{the same cost coefficients}, but studying the case with more than two infection rate levels; specifically a central node can eventually infect each of its adjacent central nodes with a different infection rate, also the infection rate between a central node and a terminal community can vary from a subgraph to another.
+The infection rates are generated as uniform random variables \rev{in the interval $(0.1,1.9)$ and $(0.03,0.57)$ for the speed of infection between central communities and between a central node and a terminal community respectively.}